Mars: Impact topography

 The dichotomy of Martian topography is striking: northern plains flattened by lava flows contrast with the southern highlands, pitted and cratered by ancient impacts.
 It is possible that, four billion years ago, the Northern Hemisphere of Mars was struck by an object one-tenth to two-thirds the size of Earth's Moon.
 If this is the case, the Northern Hemisphere of Mars would be the site of an impact crater 10600 by 8500 km in size, or roughly the area of Europe, Asia, and Australia combined, surpassing Utopia Planitia and the Moon's South Pole–Aitken basin as the largest impact crater in the Solar System.

-Mars is scarred by a number of impact craters: a total of 43,000 craters with a diameter of 5 km or greater have been found.
+Mars is scarred by 43,000 impact craters with a diameter of 5 km or greater.
 The largest exposed crater is Hellas, which is 2300 km wide and 7000 m deep, and is a light albedo feature clearly visible from Earth.
 There are other notable impact features, such as Argyre, which is around 1800 km in diameter, and Isidis, which is around 1500 km in diameter.
 Due to the smaller mass and size of Mars, the probability of an object colliding with the planet is about half that of Earth.
 Mars is located closer to the asteroid belt, so it has an increased chance of being struck by materials from that source.
 Mars is more likely to be struck by short-period comets, i.e., those that lie within the orbit of Jupiter.

-Martian craters can have a morphology that suggests the ground became wet after the meteor impacted.
+Martian craters can have a morphology that suggests the ground became wet after the meteor impact.

 Tectonic sites

-The large canyon, Valles Marineris (Latin for "Mariner Valleys", also known as Agathodaemon in the old canal maps), has a length of 4000 km and a depth of up to 7 km.
+The large canyon, Valles Marineris (Latin for 'Mariner Valleys, also known as Agathodaemon in the old canal maps), has a length of 4000 km and a depth of up to 7 km.
 The length of Valles Marineris is equivalent to the length of Europe and extends across one-fifth the circumference of Mars.
 By comparison, the Grand Canyon on Earth is only 446 km long and nearly 2 km deep.
 Valles Marineris was formed due to the swelling of the Tharsis area, which caused the crust in the area of Valles Marineris to collapse.
 In 2012, it was proposed that Valles Marineris is not just a graben, but a plate boundary where 150 km of transverse motion has occurred, making Mars a planet with possibly a two-tectonic plate arrangement.